Roy Redgrave: Family and career

-However Redgrave did return to Britain, appearing in repertory at the Grand Theatre, Brighton, where he met Daisy Bertha Mary Scudamore.
+However, Roy Redgrave did return to Britain, appearing in repertory at the Grand Theatre, Brighton, where he met Daisy Bertha Mary Scudamore.
 She eventually adopted the stage name Margaret Scudamore.
 They married at Glasgow Register Office in 1907 while touring in the north and had one child, the actor Sir Michael Redgrave born on 20 March 1908, later to become the father of actors Vanessa, Corin and Lynn.

-Six months after Michael's birth, Redgrave left Daisy (Margaret) and returned to Australia again, this time permanently.
+Six months after Michael's birth, Redgrave abandoned his wife and returned to Australia again, this time permanently.
 William Anderson, a Melbourne producer, had just built the King's Theatre, and needed actors.
 His name appears in June 1909, when he performed in the play The Bank of England.
-The following year, Anderson, known for his fondness of the lurid and sensational, had Roy collaborate with him on a play about the just ended Dr. Crippen case.
+In 1910, he played Prince Michael in The Prince and the Beggar Maid in a tour of Australia.
+In the same year, Anderson, known for his fondness of the lurid and sensational, had Roy collaborate with him on a play about the just ended Dr. Crippen case.
 Crippen was hanged in November 1910.
 The play was called By Wireless Telegraphy, which was staged by Anderson at the King's Theatre, Melbourne, from 22 October 1910.

 Anderson was ruined financially by an expensive flop, and had to lease away his King's Theatre, and Redgrave turned his attention to the new and burgeoning film industry, under contract to Lincoln-Cass Films.
 Although he claimed he did not like motion picture acting he appeared in several silent films, beginning in 1911 with The Christian.
-Later he played the villain in Moondyne (1913) as well as six shorts, played the lead in The Hayseeds (1917), and co-starred in Robbery Under Arms (1920).
+Later he played the villain in Moondyne (1913) as well as six shorts, played the lead in Our Friends, the Hayseeds (1917), and co-starred in Robbery Under Arms (1920).
 Back in the UK, the forsaken Daisy had changed her name to Margaret and married Captain James Anderson, a wealthy tea planter.

 Remaining in Australia

-Redgrave remained in Australia until his death sometime in the 1920s, but exactly where he lived and when he died remained a mystery to his family in Britain until his granddaughter Lynn Redgrave visited Sydney with her then husband John Clark, and vowed to find him.
+Redgrave remained in Australia until his death sometime in the 1920s, but exactly where he lived and when he died remained a mystery to his family in Britain until his granddaughter Lynn Redgrave visited Sydney with her then husband John Clark and vowed to find him.
 Their search ended at the Sydney Opera House library, where, as she recounts in her play Shakespeare for My Father (page 48), they came up with Redgrave's obituary, learning that he had died on 25 May 1922, and was buried at South Head Cemetery.
 There they learned that he had been put in an unmarked grave by somebody called Minnie, who paid 15 shillings.
-(The idea that it may have been the religious Minnie Tittell Brune feeling sorry for him is enticing.
-More probably it was Minnie Hider, Esther's friend and confidante, who brought Victor up).
 They found the spot, and arranged for a headstone, asked his son Michael what it should say, and he said to put, simply, "Roy Redgrave, Actor".
-It was later discovered that Redgrave married Irish widow Mary Leresche in 1916.
+It was later discovered that Redgrave married a widow, Mary Leresche, in 1916.
 His marriage certificate makes reference to his previous marriage to Ellen (Judith) but not to any subsequent marriage to Daisy (Margaret Scudamore).
-Mary died in 1948.
+Mary Leresche Redgrave died in 1948.